JackDinn/tbtray/README.md

 * set icons (one for default (no unread), another for the notification
 * Allow TBtray to take over the popup notification & sound from TB
 * You can also click on the popup notification to show the TB window
-* You can also use the shortcut launch icon to hide/show TB
+* You can also use the shortcut launch icon to hide/show TB (if you have made one)
 * Set opacity of popup
 * popup duration control
 * Popup option to Show favicons alongside individual emails (these are scraped once & then cached locally)